chi-n-nguyen/comp20008-a2/04_clustering_analysis/README.md

 # Clustering Analysis

-This directory contains unsupervised learning analysis for identifying household WFH and travel behavior patterns.
+This directory contains unsupervised learning analysis for identifying household WFH adoption patterns.

 ## Overview

-The clustering analysis addresses the research question by segmenting households based on WFH adoption patterns and travel characteristics to identify distinct behavioral profiles that reshape household travel behavior.
+The clustering analysis addresses the research question by segmenting households based on WFH adoption patterns to identify distinct household profiles and key factors that predict WFH adoption.

 ## Directory Structure